IYKON001/IYKON001/README.md

-- 👋 Hi, I’m @IYKON001
+- 👋 Hi, I’m @IYKON
-- 👀 I’m interested in FULLSTACK DEVELOPEMENT
+- 👀 A FULLSATACK DEV
-- 🌱 I’m currently learning FRONTEND COURSES like html,css and javascript.
+- 🌱 FRONTEND && BACKEND
 - 💞️ I’m looking to collaborate with other new and existing developers that are willing to share ideas on how we can progress our goals.

-- 📫 How to reach me ➡️whatsapp me:08145623857.
+connect with me by clicking () => https://twitter.com/IYKON_BIG

 <!---
 IYKON001/IYKON001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.